ClarionProSeries/docs/vuMailKit/oauth/google-gmail.md

 - creating the OAuth client under the wrong Google project
 - failing to complete consent or branding setup when required
+- not realizing that a production external app may also need a homepage, privacy policy, and terms page
 - copying the wrong values
 - forgetting to wrap both values in single quotes in the template
 - enabling Google OAuth support in the template but leaving either field blank